Fingerstyle guitar: Slack-key guitar

 Slack-key guitar is a fingerpicked style that originated in Hawaii.
 The English term is a translation of the Hawaiian kī hō‘alu, which means "loosen the [tuning] key".
-Slack key is nearly always played in open or altered tunings—the most common tuning is G-major (D–G–D–G–B–D), called "taropatch", though there is a family of major-seventh tunings called "wahine" (Hawaiian for "woman"), as well as tunings designed to get particular effects.
+Slack key is nearly always played in open or altered tunings—the most common tuning is G-major (D–G–D–G–B–D), called taropatch, though a family of major-seventh tunings is called wahine (Hawaiian for "woman"), as well as tunings designed to get particular effects.
 Basic slack-key style, like mainland folk-based fingerstyle, establishes an alternating bass pattern with the thumb and plays the melody line with the fingers on the higher strings.
-The repertory is rooted in traditional, post-Contact Hawaiian song and dance, but since 1946 (when the first commercial slack key recordings were made) the style has expanded, and some contemporary compositions have a distinctly new-age sound.
-Slack key's older generation included Gabby Pahinui, Leonard Kwan, Sonny Chillingworth and Raymond Kāne.
-Prominent contemporary players include Keola Beamer, Moses Kahumoku, Ledward Kaapana, Dennis Kamakahi, John Keawe, Ozzie Kotani and Peter Moon and Cyril Pahinui.
+The repertory is rooted in traditional, post-contact Hawaiian song and dance, but since 1946 (when the first commercial slack key recordings were made), the style has expanded, and some contemporary compositions have a distinctly new-age sound.
+Slack key's older generation included Gabby Pahinui, Leonard Kwan, Sonny Chillingworth, and Raymond Kāne.
+Prominent contemporary players include Keola Beamer, Moses Kahumoku, Ledward Kaapana, Dennis Kamakahi, John Keawe, Ozzie Kotani, Peter Moon, and Cyril Pahinui.